mulias/possum_parser_language/docs/stdlib-ast.md

     }
     ```

 * `postfix`: Parser for operators that can be placed after any value.
 The result of `postfix` must be an array with two elements.
 The first element must be an object, the node for the AST, and the second element must be a number, the operator's binding power.
-If there are no postfix operators to parse, use the `fail` parser to skip this step.
+If there are no postfix operators to parse, use the `@fail` parser to skip this step.
 This parser is very similar to `prefix`, but the resulting AST node uses the key `"postfixed"` for the subtree modified by the operator.

 ### `ast_node(Type, value)`